juanadls/juanadls/README.md

 - 👋 Hi, I’m @juanadls
-- 👀 I’m interested in mobile development and natural language processing.
+- 👀 I’m interested in natural language processing.
 - 🌱 I’m currently working as a Flutter developer.
 - 💞️ I’m looking to collaborate on awesome projects.
 - 📫 Reach me on LinkedIn.